 - Keep the electrode angle between 30 to 45 degrees on the standing leg.

-- Use the proper gas mixture based on metal type and thickness.
+- Use the proper gas mixture and filler metal based on base metal type and thickness.

 - Weld in flat positions.